Tereza Kesovija: 1990s to present

 In the decade following the breakup of Yugoslavia in 1991, wars erupted across the former Yugoslavia, including the Croatian War of Independence from 1991 to 1995.
 Kesovija expressed her support through song and held numerous concerts in Italy, France, and Germany to raise funds for Croatia's defense.
 She also performed in Zagreb with Serge Lama during this period.
 In 1999, Jacques Chirac honored Tereza with the Knighthood of High Decoration of Arts and Culture, along with the Golden Chart of Humanism.
 She began the reconstruction of an 18th-century house near Dubrovnik, formerly belonging to an old aristocratic family.

 Entering the new millennium, she scored a major hit with "I ni me stra" (And I Don't Have Any Fear).
 In 2002, her Olympia concert was released on CD.
 This year marked a significant point in her career as she performed alongside Oscar and Grammy winner, Michel Legrand.
 Their rendition of Les parapluies de Cherbourgh was acclaimed as the concert of the year.
 In 2005, Kesovija celebrated her 45-year career with the concert Mojih 45 skalina at the Vatroslav Lisinski Concert Hall.
 She made her fourth appearance at the Olympia Concert Hall in 2007, marking her return to France.

 She released her Croatian album Zaustavi vrijeme (Stop the Time), which became the third best-selling album in Croatia.
 After 2008, she toured Slovenia, Macedonia, Croatia, and Bosnia and Herzegovina.
 In 2010, she celebrated 50 years onstage with the concert "Još se srce umorilo nije" at Zagreb's Lisinski Concert Hall.
 Her press conference for her first post-war concerts in Serbia garnered significant media attention, with over 200 journalists in attendance.
 In 2011, she resumed performances in Serbia and Montenegro, participating in charity events including UNESCO's gala concerts.
 Her discography includes 12 records released by Columbia Records, along with approximately 30 LPs, 70 singles, and 12 CDs from other labels.

+Legacy

+Tereza's songs are widely popular across the Yugoslav region.
+Her song "Moja posljednja i prva ljubavi" was covered by Serbian singer and guitar player Milja Smiljković and is included in her set list of concerts she holds at Knez Mihailova in Belgrade, Serbia.